Trump Wants to Work with Russia to Prevent Future Election Meddling

 (The Russian president also said, in what he may or may not have meant as a compliment, that, “The television Trump is very different from the real man,” explaining that Trump “is absolutely specific, adequately perceives his interlocutor, analyzes quickly, answers the questions he is asked and whatever subjects arise during a discussion” — a bar which Putin seems to have thought Trump might not be able to clear.)

-In the absence an official White House account of Friday’s big meeting, Secretary of State Rex Tillerson, who was the only other U.S. official to attend it, claimed that Trump had repeatedly pressed Putin on the election hacking.
+In the absence of an official White House account of Friday’s big meeting, Secretary of State Rex Tillerson, who was the only other U.S. official to attend it, claimed that Trump had repeatedly pressed Putin on the election hacking.
 The New York Times reports that Tillerson told an associate that Trump even opened the meeting by confronting Putin about the election hack, saying, “I’m going to get this out of the way: Did you do this?” — despite the fact that U.S. intelligence officials have already concluded that Russia had.
 According to Tillerson, the two leaders then had a “very robust and lengthy exchange on the subject,” but that they were “rightly focused” on how they could move forward, beyond the “intractable disagreement” over the election hacking.
 Tillerson also said that sanctions were discussed in the meeting, referring to the current congressional push to pass new sanctions on Russia in retaliation for the election hacks.
-That bill, which the White House has been trying to block, is currently being held up in the House of Representatives.
+That bill, which the White House has been trying to water down or block, is currently being held up in the House of Representatives.
 On Sunday, Trump contradicted Tillerson, tweeting that sanctions “were not discussed” at the meeting.

-White House officials disputed Lavrov’s account of the meeting on Friday, but the question lingered into the weekend: did Trump actually indicate that he believed Putin’s denial — essentially choosing to believe the Russian president over the U.S. intelligence community?
+White House officials disputed Lavrov’s account of the meeting on Friday, but the question lingered into the weekend: did Trump actually indicate that he accepted Putin’s denial — essentially choosing to believe the Russian president over the U.S. intelligence community?
 Speaking with reporters aboard Air Force One after the end of the summit, National Security Adviser H.R.
 McMaster and Treasury Secretary Steve Mnuchin both declined to deny that Trump had accepted Russian’s profession of innocence.
 “I think President Trump handled it brilliantly,” Mnuchin repeated answered instead.
 Neither was at the meeting.
 In a television appearance on Saturday, former Trump campaign manager Corey Lewandowski — who is apparently still regularly consulted by Trump — went another direction, insisting that Putin’s denial of responsibility meant that the Russian election meddling issue was now “officially dead.”

 The next day, White House chief of staff Reince Priebus offered the more explicit denial that McMaster and Mnuchin wouldn’t.
 Appearing on Fox News Sunday, Priebus, who also didn’t attend the Putin meeting, declared that “The president absolutely did not believe the denial of President Putin,” though he hedged a bit as well, adding that, “Yes, [President Trump] believes that Russia probably committed all of these acts that we’ve been told of, but he also believes that other countries also participated in this activity.”
 Pressed on whether or not Trump was letting Putin “off the hook” by wanting to now “move forward constructively” with Russia, Priebus replied that the president means that “we’re not going to forgo progress simply because we have a disagreement in regards to this meddling in the United States election.”

 Ultimately, after looking at Trump’s comments on Sunday morning, as well as the spectrum of comments from his cabinet members, it seems reasonable to assume that the Russian version of the meeting — that Trump accepted Putin’s assurances that he had nothing to do with the U.S. election hacks — may be credible.
 That’s particularly apparent if Trump’s takeaway from the conversation was that it would somehow make sense for the U.S. and Russia to work together on election cybersecurity, or that Putin’s vehement denial was in any way sufficient.
 He certainly didn’t deny that he had accepted Putin’s denial, which, even in a sloppy tweetstorm, would have been easy to do.
-At best, Trump’s baseless conclusion remains that “nobody knows for sure” what happened with the election interference, which is conveniently obtuse for a president who directly benefited from that interference, and whose inner circle is under investigation for possible collusion regarding the matter.
+At best, Trump’s baseless conclusion remains that “nobody knows for sure” what happened with the election interference and so it’s time to move on, which is conveniently obtuse for a president who directly benefited from that interference, and whose inner circle is under investigation for possible collusion regarding the matter.

 In the meantime, it appears that the Trump administration is taking the cybersecurity team-up seriously — even as objections to the plan are being quickly raised within the GOP.
 Secretary of State Tillerson, speaking with reporters on Sunday, explained that the U.S. and Russia have agreed “to explore a framework under which we might begin to have agreement on how to deal with these very complex issues of cyberthreats, cybersecurity, cyber intrusions.”
 On ABC’s This Week on Sunday, Treasury Secretary Mnuchin went further in describing the cybersecurity partnership, which he oddly suggested would be like one the U.S. undertakes with its allies (Russia is not a U.S. ally):